seratch/rspec-kickstarter/README.md

 describe CommentsController do

   # TODO auto-generated
-  describe 'index' do
+  describe 'GET index' do
-    it 'returns OK' do
+    it 'works' do
       get :index, {}, {}
       expect(response.status).to eq(200)
     end
   end

   # TODO auto-generated
-  describe 'show' do
+  describe 'GET show' do
-    it 'returns OK' do
+    it 'works' do
       get :show, {}, {}
       expect(response.status).to eq(200)
     end
   end

   # TODO auto-generated
-  describe 'new' do
+  describe 'GET new' do
-    it 'returns OK' do
+    it 'works' do
       get :new, {}, {}
       expect(response.status).to eq(200)
     end
   end

   # TODO auto-generated
-  describe 'edit' do
+  describe 'GET edit' do
-    it 'returns OK' do
+    it 'works' do
       get :edit, {}, {}
       expect(response.status).to eq(200)
     end
   end

   # TODO auto-generated
-  describe 'create' do
+  describe 'POST create' do
-    it 'returns OK' do
+    it 'works' do
       post :create, {}, {}
       expect(response.status).to eq(200)
     end
   end

   # TODO auto-generated
-  describe 'update' do
+  describe 'PUT update' do
-    it 'returns OK' do
+    it 'works' do
       put :update, {}, {}
       expect(response.status).to eq(200)
     end
   end

   # TODO auto-generated
-  describe 'destroy' do
+  describe 'DELETE destroy' do
-    it 'returns OK' do
+    it 'works' do
       delete :destroy, {}, {}
       expect(response.status).to eq(200)
     end